Reporting benefits in kind for tax

 Employers should ensure they are ready for the transition to mandatory payrolling by familiarising themselves with the new requirements and updating their payroll systems accordingly.

-If you require any assistance with preparation of your P11D forms or would like further information on the transition to mandatory payrolling, please get in touch with your usual tax contact.
+If you require any assistance with preparation of your P11D forms, agreeing PSA’s with HMRC, or would like further information on the transition to mandatory payrolling, please get in touch with your usual tax contact.